anoban/Aeroecology-Exploring-Biodiversity-with-Radar/Fundamentals of Radars and Biodiversity Science.md

 - Radar data are archived in the long term. - T
 - Radar infrastructure is well funded. - T
 - Radar data are easy to analyze. - F

+### ___Even though radar data is extremely valuable for studying biodiversity on a global scale, it has its own limitations.
+There is no "one solution fits all problems here!".___

+## ___Q.
+Why is that?___
+- Radar infrastructures are not found in all countries. - T
+- Radar data cannot detect biodiversity. - F
+- Radar data does not capture historical baselines for biodiversity. - T
+- Existing biodiversity monitoring methods/systems cannot be linked with radar methods. - F